erickbytes/lofipython/content/blog/how-to-make-a-wi-fi-qr-code-with-python.rst

 The library has two ways to create a QR code:

 #.
-Run a Python script to with the network details.
+Run a Python script with the network details.

 #.
-Use wifi-qr-code-generator's CLI.
+Use wifi-qr-code-generator's CLI and respond to prompts for Wi-Fi details.

 **Install wifi-qrcode-generator**